delvecja/audio_module/README.md

 ### I2C.v and Audio_Chip_Init.v

 These are the modules for sending bits using the I2C protocol and initilizing the Audio Chip with user settings and the Audio Clock signal.
 These modules were sourced from a similar project found on github by Austyn Larkin.
-The github repo for his project can be found [here] (https://github.com/Reenforcements/VerilogDE2115AudioFilters)
+The github repo for his project can be found [here.](https://github.com/Reenforcements/VerilogDE2115AudioFilters)

 ## Sources